sergiozuckermann/Equipo5/videogames/GDD_Template.md

 - Gandalf stores will be distributed on the map, each store will have unique items that the player can buy.

+_Possible results of the game_:

+- The player saves Scooby by defeating the final boss.

+- The player respawns in the last saved checkpoint.

+- The player finds the golden Zaza.

 ## _Level Design_

 ### **Themes**